QuantumBits/AlpacaAPI.jl/README.md

 ## Switching Between PAPER and LIVE Accounts

-By default AlpacaAPI assumes you're using a PAPER account and not a LIVE account if you don't explicitly set the `APCA_ENDPOINT` environment variable.
+By default AlpacaAPI assumes you're using a PAPER account and not a LIVE account if you don't explicitly set the `APCA-ENDPOINT` environment variable.
 If after starting up AlpacaAPI.jl you want to change the account you're using, you can use the `set_parameters` function.
 It is recommended to load your keys from a file on your system instead of typing them directly into the REPL.
 This example uses the JSON.jl package to read from a `.secrets` file.

 ```julia
 julia> using JSON